 One of the most frequently used terms in the world of compliance and governance is that of the legal entity.
 This term feels like the embodiment of legalese; both vague and specific, with multiple meanings and no meanings at all.
 Yet it’s the glue that holds entity management together.
 Simply put, without a legal entity, there is no entity to manage.

-But what is the meaning of a legal entity, and why is it so important to compliance and legal operations teams and how can entity management software help to manage them?
+But what is the meaning of a legal entity, why is it so important to compliance and legal operations teams and how can entity management software help to manage them?

 What Is a Legal Entity?